 Christmas is almost here so here’s our top tips for landlords to help you relax over the holidays.
-This should be a time for relaxing, socialising and taking time out from the whirl of daily routines – not worrying about what your tenants are up to.
+After the year we’ve all had, this should be a time for relaxing – not worrying about what your tenants are up to.

 We’ve already shared our guide to essential winter property maintenance, and top tips for landlords preparing their rental properties for winter.
 Now, take advantage of the festive period to create a good relationship with your tenants – after all, happy tenants are reliable, long term tenants, which makes for a happy landlord!